 Mr. Dryden has served as our President, Chief Financial Officer and a member of the Board of Directors since our inception.
-From July 2015 until it completed its business combination in June 2017, Mr. Dryden was the President, Chief Financial Officer, Treasurer, Secretary and a Director of Capitol III.
-Since the closing of the business combination, Mr. Dryden has continued to serve as a director of Capitol III (now known as Cision Ltd.).
+From May 2017 until it completed its business combination with Nesco in July 2019, Mr. Dryden served as President, Chief Financial Officer and a member of the Board of Directors of Capitol IV.
+Mr. Dryden currently serves as Co-Chairman of Nesco and has been a member of the Board of Directors since its business combination with Capitol IV.
+From July 2015 until it completed its business combination with Cision in June 2017, Mr. Dryden was the President, Chief Financial Officer, Treasurer, Secretary and a Director of Capitol III.
+From the closing of the business combination until the sale of the company January 2020, Mr. Dryden served as a Director of Cision.
 From March 2013 to July 2015, Mr. Dryden served as the Chief Financial Officer and a Director of Capitol II.
-Mr. Dryden has continued to serve as a director of Lindblad Expeditions since the closing of its business combination.
+In July 2015, Capitol II completed its business combination with Lindblad.
+Mr. Dryden has continued to serve as a Director of Lindblad since the closing of its business combination.
 Mr. Dryden is also the founder of Dryden Capital Management, LLC, a private investment firm that invests in and builds private companies, and has served as its President since March 2013.
 Mr. Dryden has also been Vice Chairman of CDS Logistics Management, Inc., one of the largest providers of home improvement product delivery services in the United States, since 2009.
 From August 2005 to February 2013, Mr. Dryden worked in Citigroup’s Investment Banking division in New York, most recently as a Managing Director where he led the coverage effort for a number of the firm’s Global Technology, Media and Telecommunications clients.
 From 2000 to 2005, Mr. Dryden held the titles of Associate and Vice President at Jefferies & Company, a middle market investment banking firm.
 From 1998 to 2000, Mr. Dryden worked in the investment banking group at BB&T Corporation.
+Mr. Dryden is currently a member of the Board of Directors of Washington E-Sports Ventures, LLC, founded to purchase an Overwatch League Team and build other esports teams that will represent the capital region from Baltimore to Richmond including Washington, D.C. and all of Maryland and Virginia.
 Mr. Dryden holds a B.S. in Business Administration with a dual concentration in finance and management from the University of Richmond.